Start Here

 Start by asking what your everyday decisions are building.

-They matter most when you’re facing failure, relationship strain, career changes, or commitments that stretch you.
+These questions matter most when you’re facing failure, relationship strain, career changes, or commitments that stretch you.

-That’s where growth shows up in real life
+That’s where growth shows up in real life.

-The aim is not for constant improvement.
+The aim isn’t constant improvement.

 It’s a life that grows stronger and steadier over time.